JWang-cs21/FauForensics/README.md

 pip install -r requirements.txt
 ```

+## Acknowledgements
+We thank the authors of [RealForensics](https://github.com/ahaliassos/RealForensics) and [ME-GraphAU](https://github.com/CVI-SZU/ME-GraphAU) for their valuable contributions, which formed the basis of our implementation.

 ## Citation
 If you find this project helpful for your research, please consider citing the following BibTeX entry.
 ```bibtex